-If you have used Microsoft Word, there’s a very good chance that you’ve become irritated at the occasional insistence that when you type, sometimes Word will make seemingly random adjustments to the formatting of dates, hyphenated content, and other elements.
-Here, we’re offering some tips to help you put a lid on these irritating changes.
+If you have used Microsoft Word, there’s a good chance that you’ve become irritated at the occasional insistence that when you type, sometimes Word will make seemingly random adjustments to the formatting of dates, hyphenated content, and other elements.
+Here, we’re offering some tips for controlling your text in Microsoft Word.

 Before we begin, a word of warning: these tips feature some changes to settings.
-Make sure you check with your organization’s IT resource to confirm that these changes are okay to make, and for assistance in making them if necessary.
+Ensure you check with your organization’s IT resource to confirm that these changes are okay and for assistance if necessary.

 First, let’s discuss Word’s tendency to reformat what you’ve typed, as it does with everything from websites (adding a hyperlink) to changing the kind of list you just typed as soon as you press Enter.

-This is caused by the AutoFormat As You Type setting.
+The AutoFormat causes this As You Type setting.
 While some may be helpful, others are likely to trip you up.
 However, you can edit these options through a pretty simple process:

 - Choose File > Options